Ladme/plot_scrambling/README.md

 > Protein ABC
 ```

 The subsequent lines specify individual measurements for this block.
 Each line must contain (1) the path to a file containing the measured data and (2) the time at which dithionite was added (in seconds).
+The provided path is relative to the directory containing the Measurements file.
 The intensity of the signal measured between the start of the experiment and the addition of dithionite is used for signal normalization.

 Example:
 ```